GetRecordFields

 }, {})

 All records pulled from the date range provided in the parameters will pivot each field name.
-If a record does not contain the field, the value will automatically show a null value; see example above where Root Cause does not exist on the form for record 56353, but is included on record 56354.
+If a record does not contain the field, the value will automatically show a null value.
+The two columns in the example above, FreeText and TypesOf Service are FieldShortNames, where the values contained on the record are in the column below.

 The RecordFields table will only provide the RecordNumber and each FieldShortName as a column with the value in the row.
 Here is an example of a table in Power Query Format.